palashbaranwal/agentic_architecture/README.md

   - Input parsing logic that was previously embedded in the main file
   - Command interpretation logic that determined what action to take based on user input

+The `perceive.py` file is responsible for handling all input processing and interpretation.
+It contains:
+- Methods for parsing mathematical expressions to identify operations and operands
+- Methods for parsing user commands to determine the intended action

 The `Perceive` class is responsible for:
-- Parsing mathematical expressions to identify operations and operands
+- Parsing mathematical expressions and validating their structure
-- Parsing user commands to determine the intended action
+- Parsing user commands to determine the intended mathematical operation or reasoning step
-- Opening Microsoft Paint and managing its state
-- Creating image thumbnails

 ### 3. `memory.py` (New)